joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/04/business/economy/farms-h2a-visas-migrant-workers.html

 **Tracking the Rising Death Toll From U.S. Boat Strikes**\
-`The New York Times has been investigation the number of boat strikes and the death toll in the Caribbean and Eastern Pacific carried out by the Trump administration.
+`The New York Times has been investigating the number of boat strikes and the death toll in the Caribbean and Eastern Pacific carried out by the Trump administration.
 Eric Schmitt, a national security correspondent for The Times, explains what those numbers mean.`\
 https://www.nytimes.com/video/world/americas/100000010937966/why-we-track-number-american-strikes-boats.html

 **Bill Bradley, 2-Time Champion With the Knicks, Cheers on His Old Team in the Finals**\